vasiliyfomichev/signalr-sitecore-tools/README.md

 What are SignalR Sitecore Tools?
 ===================================

 Sitecore provides a set of very useful tools in \Website\sitecore\admin folder.
-This project upgrades a set of these tools by providing live updates using SignalR technology and a more friendly SPEAK-like styled user interface.
+This project upgrades a set of these tools by providing live updates using SignalR technology and a more friendly modern user interface.

 ![Sitecore SignalR Tools](http://www.cmsbestpractices.com/wp-content/uploads/2015/07/sitecore-signalr-tools-logo.png)